isomerpages/mlaw-corp/_covid19/08-D-further-information-on-application-for-assessment.md

 permalink: /covid19-relief/further-information-on-application-for-assessment
 breadcrumb: Further Information on Application for Assessment
 collection_name: covid19
-second_nav_title: Part 2A of the Act-Rental Relief Framework for SMEs and NPOs
-third_nav_title: Additional Resources

 ---
 ### Further Information on Application for Assessment ###